SaaS Pricing Strategy Calculator

 5 STEPSHow to Use Profit Margin Calculator

-reveal your business's true profitability.
-Learn how to use the Profit Margin Calculator to analyze gross, operating, and net margins, optimize pricing, and control costs effectively.
+Reveal your business's true profitability.
+Learn how to use the Profit Margin Calculator to analyze gross, operating, and net margins and optimize pricing.

-Find your price floor, suggested price, and ceiling from per-user costs, competitor benchmarks, and target margin.
-MRR projections at each price point.
+Micro-saas Pricing Engine: find your price floor, suggested price, and ceiling from per-user costs, competitor benchmarks, and target margin.
+MRR projections.

 Open →Calculate per-user margin for AI products from subscription price, API token costs, hosting, and other per-user expenses.
 See margins at 100, 1K, and 10K users.